JeremyPimentel/Assignment-1---Kickstarter-/README.md

 - There doesnt seem to be any relation between a play being canceled and when it was launched.
 ### Analysis of Outcomes Based on Goals
 - The outcomes based on goal appears to have an inverse relationship.
-As in, the plays with the smallest goal, have the highest sucess rate and the lowest failure rate, while playes with more than 50,000 as their goal, have the opposite.
+As in, the plays with the smallest goal, have the highest sucess rate and the lowest failure rate, while plays with more than 50,000 as their goal, have the opposite.
 - The first inflection point, where plays have a higher percent chance of failing, occurs when the goal amount is between 15,000 and 19,999.
 There is then a brief shift at the range, 35,000 to 39,999 which changes back to failures being more likely at, 40,000 to 44,999.
 - ![Outcomes vs Goals](https://user-images.githubusercontent.com/107723677/177051621-70b284b4-e346-4590-a78c-69731dff2a39.png)
 ### Challenges and Difficulties Encountered